mlange-42/Sonic-LP/lp/first-steps/house-bounce.md

 Finally, I used the closed cymbal sample `:drum_cymbal_closed` to play the respective pattern (i.e. between beats).
-Again, I cut the release part for a more snappy sound,.
+Again, I cut the release part for a more snappy sound.
 Further, I added a high pass filter.

 ```ruby
 #- Cymbal